don’t forget the value of creative play

 And I daydreamed about writing gnome stories to put my children to sleep.

-Last night, I read a beautiful qoute by Tamora Pierce “Immature artists imitate; mature artists steal!” in an interview in “The Wand in the Word”.
+Last night, I read a beautiful quote by Tamora Pierce, “Immature artists imitate; mature artists steal!” in an interview in “The Wand in the Word”.
 (Which she quite appropriately stole from T.S.
-Elliot’s qoute “Immature poets imitate; mature poets steal”, but I digress.)
-And I think there is something beautiful about art sparking more art, which sparks, in turn, art.
+Elliot’s quote “Immature poets imitate; mature poets steal”, but I digress.)
+And I think there is something beautiful about art inspiring more art, which, in turn, inspires more art.

 If you are, however, feeling a little stuck, I love this podcast interview of Phil Cook.